 Remember when you were a kid and it was easy to get your daily exercise in because you could just grab your mates and have a game of footie at lunchtime?
 Just because you no longer have aspirations to be the next Beckham, it’s still great fun to have a kickabout in the park.
 Grab a ball and some mates and don’t forget to celebrate every goal like you’ve won the World Cup.

-There’s bound to be one of your fitness-fanatic Facebook friends trying to round everyone up to do one of these every January!
+There’s bound to be one of your fitness-fanatic Facebook friends trying to round everyone up to do one of these every couple of months.
 These challenges usually start small, for example 10 squats on day one, then build up to 20, 30, 50 etc. so by the end of the challenge you’re busting out 100 squats in one go!
 Not for the faint-hearted but a good challenge to improve your fitness in just a few minutes a day – and an opportunity to brag to those friends who gave up after day 2!
 There's loads of inspiration on Pinterest.

 It’s been proven over and over again that catching the bus is much better for you than taking the car.
 Even the walk to the bus stop is undoubtedly further than walking to your car – helping you get more steps in to reach your daily goal!
 Greener Journeys found that the daily short walk to and from bus stop and destination can burn 22,630 calories a year, with daily bus users clocking up the annual equivalent of 11 marathons.
 Already a regular bus user?
 Get off a few stops earlier and walk a bit further to burn a few more calories.

 You may also like...